The Cozy Cook

 Instructions

-• Heat oil in a saucepan over medium heat.
-Sprinkle in the seasoned flour.
-Whisk with a fork until it’s the consistency of wet sand, about 1 minute.
+• Heat olive oil in a saucepan over medium heat.
+Add the flour mixture and whisk with a fork until it’s the consistency of wet sand, about 1 minute.

 Notes